 You might ask why did my mom not trust my dad, or why did they did not hire an accountant when they were earning truckloads of money, or why did they not file for an extension?

 But we will not explore any of that because I’m too old to be a person who blames everything on my parents.
 Anyway, I hire an accountant.
-But I get an extension every year, and I want to do better than my parents, so this year I decided to file on time.
+But I get an extension every year.
+According to this Salt Lake accountant people who file late don’t have the patience for all the bookkeeping.
+That’s probably true.
+I want to do better than my parents, and I have to start somewhere, so this year I decided to file on time.

 To do something hard, like taxes, I need an hour to gather my stuff and send it to the accountant.
 And today is the deadline for getting on the accountant’s calendar.
 Fortunately I have a bunch of hour-long time slots that would be great for gathering tax info.